Trail Classification and Signage

 – Self sufficiency is required

-– Good practical camping equipment and knowledge is required
+– Wilderness survival equipment and knowledge is required

 – Always travel with someone who knows the area